 (4) a person who has filed a motion to intervene in a pending dispute at an agency has access to the documents in the division file that are filed in connection with the dispute in which the person has filed a motion to intervene;

-(6) a third-party administrator licensed under section 60A.23, subdivision 8, has access to the division file for a claim it has contracted to administer on behalf of any of the entities listed in this subdivision.
+(6) a third-party administrator licensed under section 60A.23, subdivision 8, has access to the division file for a claim it has contracted to administer on behalf of any of the entities listed in this subdivision; and

 (1) one year after an authorization is filed;

-(2) five years after the date a retainer agreement or notice of appearance or representation was filed where no dispute has been initiated;
+(2) five years after the date a retainer agreement or notice of representation was filed where no dispute has been initiated;

-(3) five years after the date the attorney filed a document initiating or responding to a workers' compensation dispute under this chapter;
+(3) five years after the date the attorney filed a document initiating, responding to, or intervening in a workers' compensation dispute under this chapter;

 (4) five years after the date an award on stipulation was served and filed if the award was related to a dispute in which the attorney represented a party in paragraph (a); or